Rattanakosin Kingdom (1782–1932): Regency of Sri Suriwongse

-Both Chulalongkorn and Si Suriyawong agreed to abolish corvée labor.
+Both Chulalongkorn and Sri Suriwongse agreed to abolish corvée labor.
 However, these reforms upset Prince Wichaichan of the Front Palace who had inherited from his father Pinklao, a huge manpower in service with more than one-thirds of the kingdom's revenue accorded to him, he also had the support of Thomas George Knox the British consul.
 On one night in December 1874, a fire broke out in the king's royal palace, in which the Front Palace police forces were to enter to help put down fires but they were denied entry by the king's guards for fear that the Front Palace had set up the fire scene to enter the king's quarters.
 King Chulalongkorn then had his guards surround the Front Palace.
 This incident was known as the Front Palace Crisis or the Wangna Crisis.
 Chulalongkorn, in his "swimming to the crocodile" move, asked Si Suriyawong for intervention to placate the situation.
 Si Suriyawong, however, suggested hard terms on Wichaichan who then fled to take refuge inside the British consulate five days later in January 1875.
 Siam was on the brink of civil war and foreign intervention with Wichaichan resisting any compromises for he believed the British would give him full support.
 After many unsuccessful negotiations, Si Suriyawong suggested that the British invited a respectable figure to deal with this situation.
 Andrew Clarke the governor of the Straits Settlements, who had earlier maintained friendly relations with Chulalongkorn, arrived in Bangkok from Singapore in February 1875 to act as mediator.
 Clarke was sympathetic to the king's cause and his intervention was fruitful.
 Wichaichan was forced to accept humiliating terms of giving up his Vice-King position but retaining the Front Palace Office, a reduction of his manpower to 200 men and his virtual grounding inside the Front Palace.

-The aftermath of this crisis was a political triumph for Chulalongkorn and the waning of the Bunnag powers as Si Suriyawong retired to his estate in Ratchaburi.
+The aftermath of this crisis was a political triumph for Chulalongkorn and the waning of the Bunnag powers as Sri Suriwongse retired to his estate in Ratchaburi.
 In April 1875, Chulalongkorn created the modern Ministry of Finance that took over control of all revenues.
-However, a conservative faction won the day as King Chulalongkorn chose to stall further reforms for a decade to prevent political conflicts.
+However, the conservative faction won the day as King Chulalongkorn chose to stall further reforms for a decade to prevent political conflicts.
 The king realized that his old regent still held substantial powers and that he needed more political consolidation for reforms.
-Only after the death of Si Suriyawong in 1883 that King Chulalongkorn was able to assume his full powers and implement his reforms.
+Only after the death of Sri Suriwongse in 1883 that King Chulalongkorn was able to assume his full powers and implement his reforms.
 When Prince Wichaichan died in 1885, Chulalongkorn abolished the centuries-old Office of Front Palace altogether in 1886 and appointed his own son Vajirunhis as a Western-style Crown Prince and heir apparent instead.